MH-Abir97/OOP-Document/OOPDocument.md

 # Aggregation

+ > Aggregation is a relationship in which a class is composed of one or more instances of other classes, but those instances can exist independently of the class that  aggregates them.
+In Code First approach, aggregation can be implemented using the HasMany() and WithOne() methods.

-> Aggregation is another category of "has a" relationship where a class can contain other classes as properties but those classes can exist independently.
+Aggregation is another category of "has a" relationship where a class can contain other classes as properties but those classes can exist independently.

 > # Example: Aggregation